-The Safety, Health and Welfare at Work (General Applications) Regulations 2007
+The Safety, Health and Welfare at Work (General Applications) Regulations 2007 to 2016

 These regulations cover a number of specific hazards that are found in the workplace such as use of work equipment, electricity, manual handling, work at height, noise and vibration.
 They also cover the requirements for the reporting accidents and dangerous occurrences.

 The Safety, Health and Welfare at Work (Fishing Vessels) Regulations 1999

 These regulations are jointly enforced by the IMA and the HSA and there is a Memorandum of Understanding between both agencies in relation to these regulations.The regulations are extensive and cover all areas relating to safety on board, such as the duties and responsibility for all on board, vessel construction, accommodation, stability, fire fighting, electrics and so on.

 Full legislation is available on IrishStatuteBook.ie, the website of the Office of the Attorney General.